decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 In the most general sense BBS signatures can be used in any application where a cryptographically secured token is required but correlation caused by usage of the token is un-desirable.

 For example in protocols like OAuth2.0 the most commonly used form of the access token leverages the JWT format alongside conventional cryptographic primitives such as traditional digital signatures or HMACs.
 These access tokens are then used by a relying party to prove authority to a resource server during a request.
-However, because the access token is most commonly sent by value as it was issued by the authorization server (e.g in a bearer style scheme), the access token can act as a source of strong correlation for the relying party.
+However, because the access token is most commonly sent by value as it was issued by the authorization server (e.g., in a bearer style scheme), the access token can act as a source of strong correlation for the relying party.
 Relevant prior art can be found [here](https://www.ietf.org/archive/id/draft-private-access-tokens-01.html).

 BBS Signatures due to their unique properties removes this source of correlation but maintains the same set of guarantees required by a resource server to validate an access token back to its relevant authority (note that an approach to signing JSON tokens with BBS that may be of relevance is the JSON Web Proofs (JWP) format and serialization described in [@I-D.ietf-jose-json-web-proof]).
 In the context of a protocol like OAuth2.0 the access token issued by the authorization server would feature a BBS Signature, however instead of the relying party providing this access token as issued, in their request to a resource server, they generate a unique proof from the original access token and include that in the request instead, thus removing this vector of correlation.